Or how to remove pressure sensitive tapes, without removing them

 The criterion, to what extent a restoration takes place, is especially committed when the author of the work didn’t intended it to last.
 Is it then permissible to try to stop the effect of time?
 With all due respect for their creators, it might be more convenient that they were deceased, so there will be less people to give an opinion!

 The above examples never intended to last.
 They are transient studies of a definitive (and more stable) work, which we strive on preserving in order to have a snapshot of its creative process.
-You might think I have a persecution complex: they are all covered with sellotape!
+You might think I have prosecution issues: they are all covered with sellotape!

 The problem in both drawings was that the sensitive tape belonged to the original document even before it was finished.
-The ink goes over this adhesive, and not over the tracing paper.
+The ink is on top of the polypropilene tape, and not on the tracing paper.
 Must we leave the fatty adhesive to keep on damaging the document?
 Must we remove it?

 After long deliberations, this is what was done: